 Alexander and Konrad Bauer’s older brother was Friedrich Wilhelm Bauer, who in 1880 would go on to found the Bauer & Co. foundry with Karl Rupprecht in Stuttgart.
 Like Alexander and Konrad, Friedrich Wilhelm Bauer was also a punchcutter.
 He had been cutting new types since the 1850s.
 The Staatsbibliothek zu Berlin has two editions of ca 1890 Bauer & Co. catalogs that contain punchcutter attributions.
-Most typefaces with attributions in those were cut by Johann Christian Bauer or Friedrich Wilhelm Bauer.
-The catalogs attribute the Fette Fraktur to Friedrich Wilhelm Bauer, not his brothers Alexander and Conrad.
-I consulted these in the Staatsbibliothek’s rare-book reading room, where taking photos used to be tricky, so I have no images for you.
-The catalogs, though, have the call numbers An 1214 and 4″@An 1214/3.
+These have the call numbers An 1214 and 4″@An 1214/3.

 C. E. Weber, at least after the Second World War, advertised its version of the Bauer brothers’ design as an in-house product from 1875.
 That is likely a clerical error.
-I hypothesize that Weber acquired matrices of this Fette Fraktur from the Bauer brothers.
-Alternatively, the Weber foundry could have introduced another Fette Fraktur design in 1875 that proved less successful, like the Fette moderne Fraktur it carried.
+At the beginning of the twentieth century, the foundry had at least three Fette Fraktur designs in its portfolio.
+In addition to the Bauer brothers’ design, it sold a Fette Fraktur design introduced by the Dresler/Flinsch foundry in 1861 and a Fette Fraktur design called the “Universalfette Fraktur” (pictured below).

 Do Fette Fraktur punches from the Bauers survive in Berlin?